tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** Nisha added from Team Liquid Academy Team also known as Team Secret.
+**How did this roster happen?** After MATUMBAMAN [died last TI](https://youtu.be/s51F0JhAPHU?t=29), a void was left in this roster.
+Thankfully, the Team Liquid Academy Team, also known as "*Team Secret*," was hard at work training up another prospect by the name of Nisha.

+You know how you probably associate Sumail as being on Evil Geniuses for like... ever?
+King played on EG for four years, from 2015 to 2019.
+Nisha on Secret?
+2018 to 2022.
+Four years is a long time under one banner and despite his stellar 2nd place finish with Secret last TI, he seemed ready to move on.

+As for role swaps, Micke was originally the carry player back when qojqva was on this team, so it was a seamless transition for him back to the safe lane.

 **How was their DPC year?** 2150 points